justinekizhak/dotfiles-v2/README.md

 # Awesome Dotfiles

 Simple, but extensive customization of ZSH, TMUX, and Vim.

-This is a forked branch of Parth/dotfiles.
+This is a forked branch of [Parth/dotfiles](https://github.com/Parth/dotfiles).
-This contains my personal vimrc config and some other stuffs that i modified to suit my personal preferences
+This contains my personal vimrc config and some other stuffs that I modified to suit my personal preferences

 [![VideoWalkthrough](https://img.youtube.com/vi/UgDz_9i2nwc/0.jpg)](https://www.youtube.com/watch?v=UgDz_9i2nwc)